Paul D'Amour

-Paul D'Amour (born May 17, 1967) is an American musician and was the first bass guitarist for Tool.
+Paul D'Amour (born 1968 or 1969) is an American musician who was the original bassist for Tool.
 His bass sound is recognized by the aggressive picked tone he developed with his Chris Squire Signature Rickenbacker 4001CS, which can be heard on Tool's first full-length album, Undertow.
 Since March 2019, he has been the bassist for industrial metal band Ministry.